LoneLee33/LLM-Project/README.md

 ## Overview

-This repository addresses the gap between plain-English optimization statements and formal linear programs (LPs).
+The repository bridges the gap from optimization statements in everyday English to standard LPs.

-It implements a two-stage pipeline: an XLM-RoBERTa NER model first tags variables, quantities, bounds, and comparators; a BART seq2seq model then generates a canonical LP (objective + constraints) from the tagged text.
-Trained on NL4Opt-style data (CoNLL for NER, JSONL for generation), the goal is simple: given a short problem description, output a ready-to-solve LP.
+It uses a two-stage pipeline: an **XLM-RoBERTa NER model** first labels variables, quantities, bounds, and comparators; a **BART seq2seq model** then generates from the labeled text a standard LP (objective + constraints) format.
+Trained on **NL4Opt-style** data (CoNLL for NER, JSONL for gen), its goal is simple: accept as input a concise problem statement and return as output an LP that can be solved.

-Early results show strong recall on numeric values and inequality directions, with most errors in variable naming and occasional missing/swapped terms—guiding next steps like standardized variable schemas, structure-aware losses, and a lightweight LP validator.
+Preliminary results show decent recall on numeric values and inequality direction, with errors being predominantly in variable names and sometimes misplaced/swapped terms.
+This pointed out future directions, like standardised variable schemes, structure-aware losses, and a Lightweight LP validator.

-The repo includes clean data layout, reproducible training notebooks, and an end-to-end inference demo.
+The repository has clean data layout, reproducible notebooks for training, and end-to-end inference demo.

 This repository demonstrates an end‑to‑end workflow that: